 - Prospective health promotion majors must meet all University requirements and be admitted to Emporia State University.

-- Prospective Health Promotion Majors must complete an application for admission to the Health Promotion Program after they have completed the first eight hours of the Health Promotion core classes with a C or better (See Appendix A).
-This application must be accompanied by Major’s Agreement Form, which must be signed and dated (See Appendix B).
+- Prospective health promotion majors must complete an application for admission to the health promotion program after they have completed the first eight hours of the health promotion core classes with a C or better.
+This application must be accompanied by Major’s Agreement Form, which must be signed and dated.

 - Complete the Application Form and Major's Agreement Form.

-Once a student is admitted to the Health Promotion Program, s/he must complete the following requirements in order to complete the Health Promotion Program and graduate from Emporia State University with a BS degree in Health Promotion.
+After a student is admitted to the health promotion program, s/he must complete the following requirements in order to complete the program and graduate from Emporia State University with a BS degree in health promotion.

-- Practicum I Supervisor’s Evaluation – a student must achieve 27 points or higher out of a possible 45 points on this assessment (See Appendix C).
+- Practicum I Supervisor’s Evaluation – a student must achieve 27 points or higher out of a possible 45 points on this assessment.

-- Portfolio Evaluation – a student must achieve 16 points or higher out of a possible 24 points on this assessment (See Appendix D).
+- Portfolio Evaluation – a student must achieve 16 points or higher out of a possible 24 points on this assessment.

-- Intern Supervisor’s Evaluation – a student must achieve 75 points or higher out of a possible 125 points on this assessment (See Appendix E).
+- Intern Supervisor’s Evaluation – a student must achieve 75 points or higher out of a possible 125 points on this assessment.